United States foreign aid: Cold War

 The most well-known, and largest, United States aid program in the immediate post-war years was the European Recovery Program (ERP).
 More often known as the Marshall Plan, it was the creation of George Kennan, William Clayton, and others at the U.S. State Department under Secretary of State George Marshall.
 Publicly suggested by Marshall in June 1947, and put into action about a year later, the Plan was essentially an extension of the Greece–Turkey aid strategy to the rest of Europe.
+As the realities of the Cold War began to set in, the Marshall plan would replace the Morgenthau plan as it became increasingly clear that Western Europe would need to be rebuilt to serve as a redoubt against Soviet influence.
 The U.S. administration considered the stability of the existing governments in Western Europe vital to its own interests.
 On 3 April 1948, President Truman signed the Economic Cooperation Act, establishing the Economic Cooperation Administration (ECA) to administer the program, and actual disbursements got underway.
 The focus was on promoting production, stabilizing currencies, and promoting international trade.
 To be eligible for the aid, a country had to sign an agreement with the United States government committing itself to the Act's purposes.
 The Communist countries were formally invited to participate in the Plan although Secretary Marshall thought it unlikely that they would accept and they did in fact decline the aid.
 Also in 1948, the United States and the recipient countries created the Organisation for European Economic Cooperation (OEEC – it became the OECD in 1961) to coordinate the use of the aid.
 A large portion of the money given was used to purchase goods from the United States, and the ships used to transport the goods had to be of U.S. nationality.
 Military aid was not part of the plan.
 The Marshall Plan ended in December 1951.
 The United States government gave out about $12.5 billion under the Plan during its three-and-a-half-year existence.
 The countries receiving the most were Great Britain ($3.3 billion), France ($2.3 billion) and West Germany ($1.4 billion).